swuecho/swuecho.github.io/_posts/2015-09-29-more-feeling-about-Perl6.md

 ---
 layout: post
-title:  more feeling about Perl6
+title:  More Feeling about Perl6
 date:   2015-09-29 11:17
 categories: tech
 ---